How to win a million dollars at a table game with a $5 bet

 You might think we could improve our chances further by taking the "free odds" bet in craps, since it carries no house edge.
 (See my how to play craps for an explanation of this bet.)
 I thought the same thing, but a computer simulation proved otherwise.
 The problem is that we have to bet only a fraction of our bankroll on the come-out roll so we have money left over to put on the odds, and if we win the come-out with a 7 or 11 then our effort is kind of wasted since our bet was so small.
 Incidentally, I did find that betting 1/4th of the bankroll on the come-out (and not being able to put the max down on points of 5, 6, 8, and 9) yielded better chances of success then betting 1/5th or 1/6th of the bank on the come-out roll.

-they limit the payout on an odds bet to just $2500, so that won't
+odds, but they limited the payout on an odds bet to just $2500, so

 offers 3-4-5 odds, so that's what I used.
 But when we got close to